saiyedduri97/saiyedduri97/README.md

 - 🌱 I’m currently studying Computational Material Science
 - 📫 How to reach me saiyeddurihyderabad@gmail.com

-If you are also interested in solving computational problems in the field of Machine learning and DataAnalysis, I would more than happy to collborate!!
+If you are also interested in solving computational problems in the field of Machine learning and DataAnalysis, I would more than happy to collaborate!!
 - Cheers!

 <!---